jandaldrop/memtools/Readme.md

-Tool suite for the computation of memory kernels from time series (requires numpy and pandas)
+Tool suite for the computation of memory kernels from time series (requires numpy, scipy and pandas)

 Simply run